andrewufrank/dainoSite/Blog/b002layout.md

 # headerShift: one
 ---

 Rules for the YAML header are strict.
 After the keyword follows a colon and then a text.
-This text MUST NOT contain a colon (":") or set in quotes (single or double).
+This text MUST NOT contain a colon (":") or set in quotes (single or double). \index{colon}

 To have a line break add two blanks
 second line